-Conclusions: A bottle episode that focuses on the relationship between Katra and Adora.
-Katra feels as if Adora has turned her back on their friendship (she hasn’t) and it’s difficult for her to reconcile.
+Conclusions: A bottle episode that focuses on the relationship between Catra and Adora.
+Catra feels as if Adora has turned her back on their friendship (she hasn’t) and it’s difficult for her to reconcile.

-There’s also a big discussion about Katra and Adora’s past and it’s very insightful.
-Katra and Adora’s childhood was difficult, yet they both found it bearable because of their strong friendship.
+There’s also a big discussion about Catra and Adora’s past and it’s very insightful.
+Catra and Adora’s childhood was difficult, yet they both found it bearable because of their strong friendship.

 Initial thoughts: A lesson in She-Ra history.